azka-begh/terraform_begin/terraform_cloud/README.md

 - Air gapped environments are used in various areas, such as military/governmental computer networks/systems, financial computer systems etc
     ![image](https://github.com/begh-azka/terraform_aws/assets/97597065/2622a5e4-c46b-4835-9c69-626545dc6f80)
 - Terraform Enterprise is installed using either an online or air gapped method as the names infer, one requires internet connectivity, the other does not.

+## Sensitive Data in State File
+- If you manage any sensitive data with Terraform (like passwords, user passwords or private keys), treat the state itself as sensitive data.
+- Approaches in such a scenario:
+  - Terraform Cloud always encrypts the state at rest and protects it with TLS in transit.
+  - Terraform Cloud also knows the identity of the user requesting state and maintains a history of state changes.
+  - The S3 backend supports encryption at rest when the encrypt option is enabled.